2021 Blue Heron Bowla National Ocean Sciences Bowl Regional Event

 Last year’s event, the first-ever hosted at CSI, included a welcome dinner at the North Carolina Aquarium on Roanoke Island, and keynote speaker Dr. Reide Corbett provided students with insight into what makes the Outer Banks such a unique location geologically and ecologically.

-under development.
-Due to COVID-19 we may have to host a virtual event.
-The national office is currently polling participants and volunteers to see what might be possible this year.
-Build a team for this year!
+Due to COVID-19 we will host a virtual event on February 27, 2021.
+Teams will compete through a virtual platform to answer multiple choice questions and short answer TCQs.
+Students don’t need to be in the same physical location to compete, and there will be lots of prizes, shwag and a chance to go on to the national event.
+Build a team for this year and register here!
 Please stay tuned for more information on the format of the event as well as how to build a team and sign up.
 Registration will open later this fall.
 Please contact David Sybert at or call 252-475-5451 with questions.

-A virtual event would take place through Zoom.
+A virtual event will take place through Zoom classrooms.
+Team members will work together in the same zoom room to answer trivia questions.
+The moderator will read questions and competitors will “buzz in” to answer the multiple choice and bonus questions.
 Last year the National Finals were virtual and there is a successful framework for using chat rooms and having the buzzer and TCQs available to each team one at a time.
-A virtual event would still require both volunteers and a minimum number of team participants.
+A virtual event requires both volunteers and a minimum number of team participants.

 In order to make the Blue Heron Bowl run as smoothly as possible, we will need volunteers!
 The format of the event, whether virtual or in-person, will determine how many we seek and what roles will need to be filled.
 For an in-person event, we will need many volunteers to fill the following types of roles.